cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 .. _javadoc: javadoc/index.html

-- |javadoc|_ :doc:`Javadocs <javadocs/index>` is the reference to **the Java APIs** that developers can :use in building their CDAP applications.
+- |javadoc|_ :doc:`Javadocs <javadocs/index>` is the reference to **the Java APIs** that developers can use in building their CDAP applications.

 .. |tools| replace:: **Tools:**
 .. _tools: tools.html